 Travellers are advised to time their visit with the summer season in the southern hemisphere.
 This is between October – April, however, be aware that rainfall is at its highest levels in the latter couple of months.
 The benefits of visiting at this time of year include more daylight hours, warmer weather and good accessibility of trails.

 Tierra del Fuego is an outdoor enthusiast’s dream destination.
-It offers world-class hiking trails, sweeping vistas and numerous wildlife spotting opportunities.
+It offers some of Argentina’s best hiking trails, sweeping vistas and numerous wildlife spotting opportunities.
 Keep an eye out for guanacos and otters!

 How to get there: Buses to Tierra del Fuego leave roughly every hour from Ushuaia.